ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_load_basemap.rst

 ﻿Load results and basemap
 ========================

-- **Objective**: Learn to install the Trends.Earth plugin into QGIS using the plugin manager
+- **Objective**: Learn how to install the Trends.Earth plugin into QGIS using the plugin manager

 - **Estimated time of completion**: 10 minutes